UK income tax rates 2024/25: maximise your allowance

 In the UK, individuals can make use of several tax-free allowances each year.
 Spanning taxes from income tax to capital gains tax, utilising these together can help to minimise annual tax liabilities.
 Some of the most significant include:

-Personal allowance: in the UK taxpayers are entitled to a personal allowance, which is the level of annual income they can earn before they start paying income tax.
+- Personal allowance: In the UK, taxpayers are entitled to a personal allowance, which is the level of annual income they can earn before they start paying income tax.
 For the 2023/24 tax year, the personal allowance is £12,570.
 For every £2 earned over £100,000, taxpayers lose £1 from their personal allowance (which is then taxed at the 40% rate).
 This means that all taxpayers with an income over £125,140 do not receive the personal allowance.
+Looking into salary sacrifice schemes can be a great option when earning between £100,000 and £125,140, where individuals might be able to reduce their taxable income—and by extension, maintain greater tax efficiency on both their salary and dividend income.

 1. Enterprise Investment Scheme (EIS)